stubrjs/stubr/Readme.md

 The `responseHeaders` attribute can either be a static response object or optionally receive a function `responseHeaders: (requestHeaders, requestBody, requestParams) => object` to dynamically construct the response headers object based on request.

+The `responseFilePath` attribute defines the path to a static file to be exposed as response.
+The path needs to be a string and is interpreted relative to the script file, which defines the `register()` function.
+The file type of referenced file is being used to auto populate the `Content-Type` response header.
+If `responseFilePath` is specified, then a potentially additionally defined `responseBody` would be ignored.

 The `responseBody` attribute can either be a static response object or optionally receive a function `responseBody: (requestHeaders, requestBody, requestParams) => object` to dynamically construct the response body based on request.

 ## Monitoring, UI